Python packaging repo

 - Navigate to

-branch (if it does not exist, create a new branch namedgh-pages
+Deploy from a branchchoose thegh-pagesbranch (if it does not exist, create a new branch namedgh-pages), and set the directory to/root.
+More details.

 - Navigate to